Qiskit/qiskit.org/src/events/europe.md

 ## What is Qiskit Camp?

 Qiskit Camp brings together the quantum community for an immersive experience consisting of training sessions, deep technical talks, and a hackathon with the Qiskit core development team.
-Learn about new updates to Qiskit and meet the people building it.
+By attending Qiskit Camp, attendees are able to collaborate with quantum researchers and computer scientists and enjoy meaningful experiences resulting in a more connected global quantum community.

-The 2019 Qiskit Camp Europe will be hosted near Zurich, Switzerland from September 12-15.
+The 2019 Qiskit Camp Europe will be hosted near Zürich, Switzerland from September 12-15.
 Invitations will be distributed prior to the event.
 If you are new to Qiskit or simply want to increase your proficiency in quantum computing, [Squid](https://qid.ethz.ch/) is offering a one week summer school from September 8-12, 2019.

 ## Location